teodoropiccinni/acloud-cli/docs/resources/storage.md

 Block storage can only be updated when status is `Used` or `NotUsed`.

-### "Location Value: IT BG not found" during update
+### "Location Value not found" during update

-**Issue:** The API doesn't accept the space-separated region format.
+**Issue:** The API cannot determine the region value for the resource.

-**Solution:** The CLI automatically converts `IT BG` to `ITBG-Bergamo` during updates.
-If you still see this error, ensure you're using the latest version of the CLI.
+**Solution:** The CLI uses the region value directly from the API.
+If you see this error, ensure you're using the latest version of the CLI and that the resource has a valid region value.

 ### Getting the correct volume URI for snapshots